Appearance

 Input & Sources

 -s <paths>:- Description: A comma-separated list of source files or directories.
-Konfigo will read and merge these sources in the order they are provided.
+Konfigo will read and merge these sources in the order they are provided (last source wins for overlapping keys).

 - Use